 Director of Development - Major Gifts

-The National WWII Museum seeks a skilled major gift officer to join our team in achieving capital campaign, major and planned giving program objectives.
-Reporting to the Vice President of Institutional Advancement, the Director will be responsible for building relationships with individual major and planned giving donors and prospects.
+The National World War II Museum seeks a skilled major gift officer to join our team in achieving capital campaign, programmatic and planned giving program objectives.
+Reporting to the Vice President of Institutional Advancement, the Director will be responsible for building relationships with individual, corporate, and foundation donors and prospects.

-The National WWII Museum is in the final stages of a $400M capital campaign, which will conclude its multi-phased expansion project and complete its formal campus.
-In addition to the capital campaign, the Director will be responsible for securing major and planned gifts for the Museum’s exhibitions, educational programs and endowment.
+The National World War II Museum is in the final stages of a $400M capital campaign, which will conclude its multi-phased expansion project and complete its formal campus.
+In additional to the capital campaign, the Director will be responsible for securing support for the Museum’s exhibitions, educational programs, and endowment.
 The Museum’s fundraising program is national in scale and major gift officers are assigned regional responsibilities.
-The successful candidate will join a team of four major and planned giving officers, and will have regional portfolio responsibility for Louisiana and Texas.
+The successful candidate will join a team of four gift officers, and will have regional portfolio responsibility for the East and Midatlantic region.

-- Identify, cultivate and solicit leadership and major gift prospects; recommend and implement cultivation and solicitation strategies for individual prospects, working with executive and Museum leadership and board members as appropriate; meet with prospects virtually and travel as permitted.
+- Identify, cultivate, and solicit leadership and major gift prospects; recommend and implement cultivation, solicitation, stewardship and engagement strategies for prospects, work with executive and Museum leadership and board members as appropriate; meet with prospects both in-person and virtually, with regular travel throughout the assigned region.

-- Manage a portfolio of approximately 150 prospects through all fundraising cycles – identification, qualification, cultivation, solicitation and stewardship – meeting monthly donor contact and proposal submission goals and tracking contacts.
+- Manage a portfolio of approximately 150 prospects through all fundraising cycles – identification, qualification, cultivation, solicitation and stewardship – meeting monthly donor contact and proposal submission goals and tracking contacts; maintain updates in the Museum’s CRM, Raiser’s Edge.

 - Develop and implement solicitation plans for each prospect; create compelling proposals for prospects to support.

-- Coordinate stewardship and acknowledgment activities, ensuring regular and systematic contact with prospects through all means of communication.
+- Coordinate stewardship activities ensuring regular and systematic contact with prospects through all means of communication.

 - Assist Museum administrators in the recognition of institutional funding needs, keeping up to date on institutional priorities, programs, people and events.

-- Serve as the principal liaison for major gift prospects with the Museum, developing and maintaining a collaborative work environment with Museum departments to create a seamless donor journey experience for prospects with engagements and interests across the Museum.
+- Serve as the principal liaison for major gift prospects with the Museum, developing and maintaining a collaborative work environment with Museum departments to create a seamless donor journey and engagement experience for donors and prospects.

 - Proactive strategic thinker with strong organizational skills and an ability to work independently and as a team member.